-Norton Children’s Gynecology in Louisville is the only practice in Kentucky dedicated to gynecological care of children, adolescents and young women.
+Norton Children’s Gynecology, affiliated with the UofL School of Medicine, is the only practice in Kentucky, Louisville and Southern Indiana dedicated to gynecological care of children, adolescents and young women.
 Our specialists routinely treat vaginitis and vulvovaginitis with expertise and with an understanding of the unique needs of girls and young women.

 Pediatric vaginitis and vulvovaginitis are common conditions that cause inflammation and irritation (like itching and redness) of the vagina or vulva.
 It can occur in girls of any age, from newborns to adolescents.

 Vulvovaginitis is the most frequent gynecological disorder encountered in pediatrics.
 It’s highly treatable and usually clears up within a few weeks.

 Because the genital area is close to the anus, bacteria can spread easily — a common cause of vulvovaginitis.
 In addition, the vulva is sensitive to trauma from scratching, tight-fitting clothes or exposure to irritants such as soaps or bubble baths.